aleksey-nikolaev/predef_wiki/Standards.md

     # endif
     #endif

-Please note that not all compliant compilers provides the correct pre-defined macros.
+Notice that not all compliant compilers provides the correct pre-defined macros.
 For example, IBM xlC supports Unix without setting any of the `__unix__` macros.
 Extra checks for such compilers must be added.